mgrybel/ecommerce-store/README.md

 ### Summary

 - Free to use, share, and adapt for **non-commercial purposes**.
-- Must credit the original author.
+- Must credit the creator.
 - Must share adaptations under the same license.